 A: Yes, but it’s still a good idea to be prepared for any sort of breakdown.

 Q: Is lunch provided?

 A: Yes, in addition to the fully stocked rest stops, there is a full lunch at the finish line.

 Q: Is the course relatively flat?

-A: The 100 mile route has a total elevation swing of 3851 ft.
-This is the flattest 100 mile ride we have and is a great first time Century.
+A: The 100-mile route has a total elevation swing of 3851 ft.
+This is the flattest 100-mile ride we have and is a great first time Century.
 There are only 2 rated climbs on your course.
-The first 35 miles of your route are identical to the 55 milers.
+The first 35 miles of your route is identical to the 55 miles.
 Then you have a level 5 climb where you ascend 147 vertical ft. in about .5 miles.
 After that you’ve got a short flat and then an uphill that climbs almost 1000 ft. in the next 13 miles—this is an unrated climb, so it’s easier than it might seem.
 That’s followed by a nice downhill.
 Then you’ll come to a level 2 rated climb that ascends 1281 vertical ft. over 11 miles.
-After that you’ve got a nice 13 mile downhill.
+After that, you’ve got a nice 13 mile downhill.
 Then your route merges with the 55 milers again and you’ll have the easy climb of 665 ft. over the final 20 miles.